actionhero/ah-next-plugin/README.md

 ## Configuration

 Your project will likely be configured with an `api` and `web` directory at the top level.
 The `api` directory would be the Actionhero project, and `web` would be the next project.
-Since Actionhero and Next have different ways of transpiling typescript (Actionhero use `typescript` while Next.js users `Babel` to handle `.tsx` files), it is important to have these 2 directories separate for the `build` step.
+Since Actionhero and Next have different ways of transpiling typescript (Actionhero use `typescript` while Next.js uses `Babel` to handle `.tsx` files), it is important to have these 2 directories separate for the `build` step.
 This project's layout is a good example of this.

 The `web` directory is a normal Next.JS project.
 No changes are needed.